awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards.md

 After the CIS AWS Foundations standard is enabled, Security Hub automatically creates the requisite infrastructure of AWS Config rules that it needs to run the standard's compliance checks\.
 For every check that uses a specific AWS Config managed rule or rules, Security Hub creates an instance of that rule or rules specific to Security Hub \(even if another instance of this rule already exists\) in your AWS environment\.
 For information about which specific AWS Config managed rules the CIS AWS Foundations standard in Security Hub uses, see [CIS AWS Foundations Controls](#securityhub-standards-checks)\.

 **Note**
-The limit for the AWS Config managed rules is 150 rules per account per Region\.
-However, when you enable the CIS AWS Foundations standard in Security Hub, the service\-linked AWS Config rules that are automatically created do not count towards the 150 rule limit\.
-You can enable these compliance checks even if you already have 150 AWS Config rules in your account\.
+For AWS Config managed rules, the limit is 150 rules per account per Region\.
+However, when you enable the CIS AWS Foundations standard in Security Hub, the service\-linked AWS Config rules that are automatically created do not count towards that limit\.
+You can enable these compliance checks even if you already have 150 AWS Config managed rules in your account\.
+For service\-linked rules such as the ones added for the CIS AWS Foundations standard, the limit is 150 rules per account per Region\.
+This is in addition to the 150\-rule limit on AWS Config managed rules\.

 ### AWS Config Resources Required for CIS Checks<a name="securityhub-config-resources"></a>